 Additional security threats for everyone on social media include password reuse, You may choose a really strong password, but if you are reusing it on 10 sites & if it’s breached on one site, Hackers can use it on all the other nine and that’s a huge issue.

 Organizations need to uphold security awareness education pieces and have their employees and users understand why they need better passwords to prevent these kinds of attacks.

 From a technical perspective, moving to the cloud has enabled a lot of optimization of resources in almost every sector.
 On the other hand, if you don’t do it smartly, we’re all gonna suffer some massive breaches at the end of it.

-So now you know what is cybersecurity, its challenges, its importance, and various kind of cyberattacks that need to be mitigated.
-Learn about the cybersecurity certifications that are prerequisite for a profound cybersecurity.
+So now you know what is cybersecurity, its challenges, its importance, and various kinds of cyberattacks that need to be mitigated.
+Learn about the cybersecurity certifications that are prerequisites for profound cybersecurity.